spesml/spesml.github.io/3_Plugin/09_state_machines.md

 *Transition Specification:*
 Add or modify guards, triggers, or transition actions via the transition specification.

-1. Perform a right-click onto the transition in the diagram pane to open its menu and select *Specification*.
+1. Perform a right-click on the transition in the diagram pane to open its menu and select *Specification*.

 2. A new window opens with the transition's specification.